Head-First-Design-Patterns/Head-First-Design-Patterns-PHP/README.md

 * Depend on abstractions.
 Do not depend on concrete classes.
 * Only talk to your friends.
 * Don't call us, we'll call you.
+* A class should have only one reason to change.